awgrover/every-py/README.md

 To do several things periodically, you want a non-blocking solution.

 It's common to pair a periodic action with a duration (timer), like "every minute, make an obnoxious beep noise".
 The beep-noise has a duration.
-You'll want a non-blocking duration (timer) for that.
+You'll want a non-blocking duration (timer) for that, too.
 Patterns of intervals and non-repeating patterns of intervals are also useful.

-This is the classic, explicit, solution, that doesn't block your code:
+This is the classic solution, that doesn't block your code:

     interval = 0.5 # some seconds
     last_time = time.monotonic()